Can engineers work remotely? Certain engineers can, while others would find it impossible. The decision comes down to 2 questions.

 |Finding reliable wifi||3%|

-Whereas traditional engineering professions, like civil engineering, the firms are more conservative.
-They have deep roots in certain ways of work.
+Whereas traditional engineering professions, like civil engineering, firms are more conservative.
+They have deep roots in certain work models.

 In many instances, many engineers at these firms can work from home.
-But, a company’s culture prevents it.
+But, an outdated company culture prevents it.

-But, I know some of these firms are now using VPNs to allow employees to log in.
-They’re slowly adopting to the remote work model.
+I know some of these firms are now using VPNs to allow engineers to work remotely.
+They’re slowly adopting the benefits of the remote work model.

-If given the choice, working remotely is a personal choice.
+If given the choice, working remotely is a personal decision.
 There’s no right or wrong answer.

-But, there are certain things you need to consider that I’ll go over from the engineering world.
-These things may apply differently to different companies.
+But, there are certain things you need to consider when it comes to the engineering field.

 #1 Relationships and visibility